Slippy2k/hode-cyxx/techdocs/win32.md

 callLevel_terminate()
 ```

-For each level and screen, the callback code can be found in the executable.
+These callbacks will usually :

+* keep track of the user progress (checkpoints)
+* update the background bitmap and state
+* update sprites and game objects

-As an example, the first screen has two different states.
+As an example, the first screen of the 'rock' level has two different states.
 One before and another one after the explosion.

 ![rock_hod screen0](img/rock_hod_00_0.png) ![rock_hod screen1](img/rock_hod_00_1.png)

 The callback code simply relies on some state and counter variables to change the asset for the background.
-The contents of the screen are also shaken during the switch.

 ```
 void preScreenUpdateCb(level1, screen0) {